Updated Mar 15, 2026 § For Pets

 Newer Models Worth Considering

 Garmin has released updated versions of both product lines since the Astro 430 and Alpha 100.
-If you are buying new rather than used, consider these current models:
+If you’re buying new rather than used, consider these current models:

 • Garmin Astro 900 — Updated satellite tracking with improved mapping and longer battery life

-• Garmin Alpha 300 — Latest tracking-plus-training system with enhanced display and collar options
+• Garmin Alpha 300 — Latest tracking-plus-training system with improved display and collar options

 • Garmin Alpha 200i — Adds inReach satellite communication for emergency SOS in areas with zero cell coverage